Read the full story of God's calling for Moses and his journey out of Egypt here (Exodus chapters 2-14)

 This punishment was coming onto Egypt, just as one day we will all face God’s final judgement.
 Yet God provided a way of escape for people who listened to God.

-How easy is it for me to close my heart against the voice of the Lord?
+1. How easy is it for me to close my heart against the voice of God?

 2. What does God reveal about Himself and His relationship with His people in this reading?

 3. How would you respond to God?